Use the Application panel to inspect, modify, and debug web app manifests, service workers, and service worker caches.

 - The Unregister link unregisters the specified service worker.
 Check out Clear storage for a way to unregister a service worker and wipe storage and caches with a single button click.

 - The Source line tells you when the currently running service worker was installed.
 The link is the name of the service worker's source file.
 Clicking on the link sends you to the service worker's source.

 - The Status line tells you the status of the service worker.
 The number on this line (

-#1in the screenshot above) indicates how many times the service worker has been updated.
-If you enable the update on reload checkbox you'll notice that the number increments on every page load.
-Next to the status you'll see a start button (if the service worker is stopped) or a stop button (if the service worker is running).
+#16in the screenshot) indicates how many times the service worker has been updated.
+If you enable the Update on reload checkbox you'll notice that the number increments on every page load.
+Next to the status you'll see a start link (if the service worker is stopped) or a stop link (if the service worker is running).
 Service workers are designed to be stopped and started by the browser at any time.
-Explicitly stopping your service worker using the stop button can simulate that.
+Explicitly stopping your service worker using the stop link can simulate that.
 Stopping your service worker is a great way to test how your code behaves when the service worker starts back up again.
 It frequently reveals bugs due to faulty assumptions about persistent global state.

 - The Clients line tells you the origin that the service worker is scoped to.
-The focus button is mostly useful when you've enabled the show all checkbox.
-When that checkbox is enabled, all registered service workers are listed.
+The focus button is mostly useful when you have multiple registered service workers.
 If you click on the focus button next to a service worker that is running in a different tab, Chrome focuses on that tab.